 The recent submission of 11 BUILD grant applications to the U.S. Department of Transportation creates an unprecedented opportunity to develop the East Coast Greenway — the nation’s longest connected walking, running, and biking route.
-With guidance and support from the East Coast Greenway Alliance, the 11 partnerships of municipalities, nonprofits, and agencies requested a total of more than $100 million to plan, design, and/or build more than 200 miles of East Coast Greenway in seven states, from Connecticut to Florida.
+With guidance and support from the East Coast Greenway Alliance, the 11 partnerships of municipalities, nonprofits, and agencies requested a total of more than $100 million to plan, design, and/or build more than 200 miles of East Coast Greenway in seven states, from Massachusetts to Florida.

 The Department of Transportation’s BUILD (Better Utilizing Investments to Leverage Development) program is a rebranding of the former TIGER (Transportation Investment Generating Economic Recovery) program, which has invested tens of millions of dollars in the East Coast Greenway over the years.